braincellss/more-info-about-me-/README.md

  (DNI LIST: 'darkship'/'proship')

 pls do not copy my skins, I hid/block/unfriend freely

+I like jokes, but please don't take it the wrong way..

 I um overthink so sory..